isabelstoddart/AnimationGame/README.md

 # AnimationGame

-This is an interactive game made by me and two group members for an undergrad graphics class at UT Austin.
+## This is an interactive game made by me and two group members for an undergrad graphics class at UT Austin.

-For this project I created the Enemy class, the EnemyCollection class, and the background design.

-To run the program first download Processing, then download all of the files and open the AnimationGame.pde file inside of the AnimationGame folder and click Run!
-Be sure to click the AnimationGame.pde inside of the folder and be sure the folder is named AnimationGame or the file will not run.

-You can download processing here -> https://processing.org/download/
+### Description
 The Game:
 - In the Welcome Screen, you can simply choose 1 player or 2 players
 - player shoots the enemies.
 The enemies will come down the screen at different speed